 Consulting with a medical professional like Dr. Harsh Sheth can help identify and address these risk factors and provide strategies for prevention and management.

-With over 10 years of advanced laparoscopic and bariatric surgery, Dr. Seth is known to many as the best bariatric surgeon in Mumbai.
+With over 10 years of advanced laparoscopic and bariatric surgery, Dr. Sheth is known to many as the best bariatric surgeon in Mumbai.

 Hernias that emerge after laparoscopic surgery can manifest through various signs and symptoms: